metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - TODO: decide what to do about Badiou -- does it help or not ...
 I like the idea of fragments of a multiplicity; and the idea might be that capital numbers always fragment multiples.
 - could have a go at re-writing the abstract, see if that helps me decide what to do about the numbers ...
 DONE in abstract.md
 - TODO: put small section about how capital numbers figure in social media more generally and suggest why github is an interesting case (people + things; recursive).
 - looking at internet archive pages for Github and can see where numbers first began to appear -- seems to be around 75k in 2008.
 By end of 2010, people and repositories are lists: 440k people hosting over 1.3 million repos.
 Interesting that people host repos ...
+- TODO: 1 for $0.50; 12 for $1.00; 144 for $1.50: what can you buy in a hardware store?